 An alternative property to try is

 word-break.
 This property will break the word at the point it overflows.
-It will cause a break even if placing the word onto a new line would allow it to display without breaking.
+It will cause a break-even if placing the word onto a new line would allow it to display without breaking.

-In this next example you can compare the difference between the two properties on the same string of text.
+In this next example, you can compare the difference between the two properties on the same string of text.

-This might be useful if you want to prevent a large gap appearing if there is just enough space for the string.
+This might be useful if you want to prevent a large gap from appearing if there is just enough space for the string.
 Or, where there is another element that you would not want the break to happen immediately after.

 hyphens property.
 Using a value of